FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ### Init SDK with AppId

--   Obtain your App ID by following the instructions in the [previous guide](#heading-2)
+-   Get your appId by following [previous guide](#heading-2)
--   Initialize OcelotPay with your App ID.
+-   Init OcelotPay with your appId

 If installed with npm